sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

   * MasterNodes - By default 1
   * Owner - provide the name of a team or person creating the cluster
   * ReleaseVersion - Enter the required ReleaseVersion, it has to match with fire version
-  * S3Bucket - Provide the s3 bucket name, this s3 bucket should be same s3 bucket where fire.sh and script-runner.jar are uploaded
+  * S3Bucket - Provide the s3 bucket name, this s3 bucket should be same s3 bucket where deploy-fire.sh and script-runner.jar are uploaded
   * Subnet - Provide the proper subnet name, which as sufficient resources to create emr cluster
   * TaskInstanceType - Optional, required only if you're choosing TaskNodes.
 Provide the required instance type for task nodes, default instance type is m4.xlarge
   * TaskNodes - Optional, required only if you want to create the cluster with tasknodes.By default zero, enter the required number of nodes